snehanandanewuser/snehanandanewuser/README.md

+## 👋 Hi there!
-# 👩‍💻 Sneha
+## 👩‍💻 I'm Sneha

 🎓 **B.Tech CSE (Specialization: Cyber Security & Forensics)**
-📍 India | 💡 Passionate Learner | 🔐 Cybersecurity Enthusiast
+📍 India | 💡 A passionate learner in cybersecurity and technology

 ---